 You can access the Academy of Nutrition and Dietetics's (AND) accredited education programs.
 There are three options to become a dietitian – coordinated programs that include a dietetic internships , didactic programs that confer a college degree that would require you to apply for a dietetic internship and individualized supervised practice pathways .
-You can also read about dietetic careers.
+You can also read about dietian careers.

 You may also want to review entry and experienced salaries.
 Every couple of years the Academy surveys its members regarding area of practice, years of experience and salary information.
 It has been published in the Journal of the Academy of Nutrition and Dietetics every two to three 2 years.
 You can buy a copy of Compensation and Benefits Survey of the Dietetics Profession or look at the salary by state

 I am planning to enter the dietetic field of study.
 If you have a quick moment, I would like to know the steps you took to enter the field.

 I found a wonderful program at a 2-year college, allowing myself to be introduced to the field as a dietetic technician.
 Do you think it is wise to start on a lower scale, two year associate of arts college and then progress in field as I deem necessary, moving on to a four year college or university institution?
 Thank you for you time.

 I would encourage you to pick a career that reflects hobbies or interests that you have now.
 In particular, interests that occupy your time and you could describe as grabbing your attention.
 Remember though that you will probably change jobs 7 or 8 times during your career.